Vettabase/awesome-mariadb/humour.md

-## Hilarious 🤣 MariaDB List 🤣 🤣
+# Hilarious 🤣 MariaDB List 🤣 🤣

-# Hilarious MariaDB List

 A curated list of awesome MariaDB resources, maintained by [Vettabase](https://vettabase.com) and sponsored by the [MariaDB Foundation](https://mariadb.org/).